NDepend OSS Power Tools

-Note that this is the only Power Tools that cannot work with .NET 5.0 because it consumes some API only available on Windows to read the Visual Studio MRU list.
+Note that this is the only Power Tools that cannot work with .NET 7.0 or .NET 6.0 or .NET 5.0 because it consumes some API only available on Windows to read the Visual Studio MRU list.

 - l) List stored Trend Values: List stored Trend Values for a project.
 This power tool aims at showing how to use NDepend.API to access programmatically stored trend values.